hmanicka/hmanicka.github.io/_posts/2016-12-19-Hello-World.md

 (10 rows)
 {% endhighlight %}

-RESULT: Permance was still sucky.
+RESULT: Performance was still sucky.

 As you can see from the above query plans, the Sequential scan on follows table was the bottle neck.
 And I wanted to address that.
 Then, I came across Lateral Subqueries and wanted to try it out as I can refer to the outer table in the sub-query section of the query.